suprunchuk/grammY-js-bot-starter/README.md

 - The bot continuously polls the Telegram server for updates.
 - Errors are logged, and the bot stops on critical errors (GrammyError or HttpError) to prevent infinite error loops.

-### Webhook Mode (Production)

-For production deployment, the bot uses webhook mode.
-This mode is more efficient for handling high volumes of messages.

-To use webhook mode:

-1. Set `NODE_ENV=production` in your environment variables.
-2. Deploy your bot to a hosting platform that supports webhooks (like Zeabur).
-3. The hosting platform should call the `handleUpdate` function exported from `src/bot.js` for each incoming update.

-In this mode:

-- The bot receives updates via webhooks set up by your hosting platform.
-- Errors are logged but don't stop the bot, ensuring continuous operation.
-- The server always responds with a 200 status to acknowledge receipt of the update.

-## Deployment to Zeabur
+## Plugins

-1. Create a new project on Zeabur
-2. Connect your GitHub repository
-3. Set the following environment variables in Zeabur:
-   - `BOT_TOKEN`: Your Telegram Bot Token
-   - `NODE_ENV`: Set to "production"
-4. Deploy your project

-Note: The host URL is automatically provided by Zeabur.
-You don't need to set it manually.
-Zeabur will handle the webhook setup for you.
+This starter project uses the following grammY plugins:

+1. [@grammyjs/runner](https://grammy.dev/plugins/runner): Provides an efficient way to run your bot, handling concurrent bot updates effectively.

+2. [@grammyjs/auto-retry](https://grammy.dev/plugins/auto-retry): Automatically retries failed requests to the Telegram API, helping to handle network issues and rate limits.

+3. [@grammyjs/hydrate](https://grammy.dev/plugins/hydrate): Adds useful methods to the context object and API results, making it easier to interact with Telegram objects.

+4. [Session](https://grammy.dev/plugins/session): Allows you to store data between multiple updates from the same user, enabling stateful interactions.

 ## Error Handling

-This starter includes robust error handling for both webhook and long polling modes:
+This starter includes robust error handling:

-- In production (webhook mode):

-  - Errors are logged but don't stop the bot
-  - The server always responds with a 200 status to acknowledge receipt of the update

-- In development (long polling mode):
 - Errors are logged
 - The bot stops on critical errors (GrammyError or HttpError) to prevent infinite error loops

 To test error handling, use the `/error` command when interacting with the bot.

+## Deployment

+For information on deploying your bot to various hosting platforms, please refer to the [grammY Hosting Comparison Guide](https://grammy.dev/hosting/comparison).
+This guide provides detailed instructions and comparisons for deploying your bot on different hosting services.

 ## Customization